"Renowned practice with exceptional expertise in complex cases"

 Plesner has been involved in most of the important cartel cases investigated by the Danish competition authorities and the majority of EU cartel cases involving Danish companies.
 Plesner is the only Danish law firm which has participated in both the European Commission's leniency and cartel settlement procedures.

-The team are involved in a number of significant competition law-related damages actions, including the largest ever cartel-related damages action in Denmark and the largest ever damages action in Denmark relating to abuse of a dominant position.
-The team are also involved in a number of cartel related damages actions abroad, including in the US, Canada, the UK and Germany.
+We have experience from a significant number of the most important cases concerning abuse of a dominant position, including the largest ever abuse case in Denmark.
+The team has worked on a number of significant competition law-related damages actions, including the largest ever cartel-related damages action in Denmark and the largest ever damages action in Denmark relating to abuse of a dominant position.
+The team has also been involved in a number of cartel related damages actions abroad, including in the US, Canada, the UK and Germany.

-In addition, from his time at the General Court of the European Union, former judge Bo Vesterdorf has unique and extensive experience with international cartels (for example Polypropylene and Cartonboard), some of the most important abuse cases (for example Hilti, Magill and Microsoft) and merger control cases (for example Gencor, Airtours, and Tetra Laval).
+From his time at the General Court of the European Union, former judge Bo Vesterdorf has unique and extensive experience with international cartels (for example Polypropylene and Cartonboard), some of the most important abuse cases (for example Hilti, Magill and Microsoft) and merger control cases (for example Gencor, Airtours, and Tetra Laval).